 1. Yeah, but it’s probably loud as hell

 Maybe that DIY purifier works, but it’s probably got some major downside, like it’s incredibly noisy, right?
 Just the opposite!
 The IQAir was actually louder than the DIY purifier.
+But since it is a DIY, noise levels can vary a lot between machines.

 Of course, spending $1,000 does save you from the labor of taping filters to a fan.